A single-projection three-dimensional reconstruction algorithm for scanning transmission electron microscopy data: Materials and methods

-The specimen potential $V(x,y,z)$ would ideally be directly retrieved from the $\Smat$-matrix resulting from the phase-retrieval step, and previous work has identified a quantitative method of doing this for a perfect crystalline sample~\cite{spence1998direct,allen2000inversion,donatelli2020inversion} and demonstrated the technique experimentally~\cite{brown2018structure}.
-Here we consider the general case of a more heterogeneous sample such as a heterostructure or nanoparticle where there is currently no direct method for solving this problem.
-We therefore use an optical sectioning approach that estimates the potential at a given depth of the object \cite{ophus2019advanced}.
+The specimen potential $V(x,y,z)$ would ideally be directly retrieved from the $\Smat$-matrix resulting from the phase-retrieval step, and previous work has identified a quantitative method of doing this for a perfect crystalline sample~\citep{spence1998direct,allen2000inversion,donatelli2020inversion} and demonstrated the technique experimentally~\citep{brown2018structure}.
+Here we consider the general case of a more heterogeneous sample such as a heterostructure or nanoparticle and we use an optical sectioning approach that estimates the potential at a given depth of the object \citep{ophus2019advanced}.

-Consider $\Smat_{\vc{r},\vc{h}}$ (the $\Smat$-matrix component that maps plane wave input $\vc{h}$ to a real-space exit surface wave function~\footnote{The $\Smat$-matrix is a mathematical construct common in quantum physics that maps the input momentum states (i.e. Fourier components of the wavefunction) of the incoming particle to the output momentum states~\cite{weinberg1995quantum}.
-In this Letter we often use a real space representation of this quantity which is related to the more conventional representation of the $\Smat$-matrix via an inverse Fourier transform operation ($\Smat_{\vc{r},\vc{h}}=\mathcal{F}^{-1}_{\vc{g}\rightarrow\vc{r}}\Smat_{\vc{g},\vc{h}}$)}) for the case indicated in Fig.~\ref{fig:schematic}(a), freespace propagation through distance $z_0$, phase object interaction with potential (e.g. an atom), and further propagation through distance $\Delta z=z_1-z_0$,
+Consider $\Smat_{\vc{r},\vc{h}}$ (the $\Smat$-matrix component that maps plane wave input $\vc{h}$ to a real-space exit surface wave function~\footnote{The $\Smat$-matrix is a mathematical construct common in quantum physics that maps the input momentum states (i.e. Fourier components of the wavefunction) of the incoming particle to the output momentum states~\citep{weinberg1995quantum}.
+In this paper we often use a mixed momentum and real space representation of this quantity which is related to the more conventional representation of the $\Smat$-matrix via an inverse Fourier transform operation ($\Smat_{\vc{r},\vc{h}}=\mathcal{F}^{-1}_{\vc{g}\rightarrow\vc{r}}\Smat_{\vc{g},\vc{h}}$).}) for the case indicated in Fig.\ref{fig:schematic}(a), freespace propagation through distance $z_0$, phase object interaction with potential (e.g. an atom), and further propagation through distance $\Delta z=z_1-z_0$,